kimberleehowley/much-ado-about-algorithms/search_algorithms/binary_search/binary_search.md

 When your list is ordered!
 You should apply binary search when you are looking for a faster solution than linear search, and when you are working with large data sets.

 ## In practice
 Look at the binary_search.py file for an example of binary search.
-In your termail, you can cd into binary_search and run `python binary_searchy.py` to test out the algorithm.
+In your terminal, you can cd into binary_search and run `python binary_searchy.py` to test out the algorithm.